Member Support

 Physical Injuries:

-Injuries that are restrictive, painful or long lasting can have a detrimental impact on our mental health.
+It’s not often spoken about, but injuries that are restrictive, painful or long lasting can have a detrimental impact on our mental health.
+This is particularly true for a hugely community based-sport like Rugby Union.

 For some student-athletes, the psychological response to injury can trigger or unmask serious mental health issues such as depression, anxiety, disordered eating, and substance use or abuse.